yorgath/orthogram/docs/ddf.rst

 ----------

-You can add style definitions to the ``styles`` section to create named styles that can be referred to by the terminals, links and groups.
+You can add style definitions to the ``styles`` section to create named styles that the elements of the diagram (terminals, links and groups) can refer to.
 Each style definition consists of attribute key-value pairs.
 For example, the following two terminals are drawn in the same color:

 .. code-block:: yaml